 Point of Reference

 I’ve run Page Like Sponsored Stories in the past to increase my Page Likes.

 I had a campaign running from December 19, 2012 through February 28, 2013.
-I created 37 ad variations, split testing like crazy to find the most efficient combination.
+I created 37 ad variations, Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. like crazy to find the most efficient combination.
 Variations were created based on country, interest targeting, bid type and placement.